selina2210/Thesis-2023/README.md

-This folder contains the figures presented in the thesis document.
+This folder contains the figures presented in the thesis.
 The attached R script contains the corresponding codes used to generate these figures.